dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/cs/adding-a-model.md

 uid: mvc/overview/older-versions/getting-started-with-aspnet-mvc3/cs/adding-a-model
 title: "Adding a Model (C#) | Microsoft Docs"
 author: Rick-Anderson
-description: "Note: An updated version of this tutorial is available here that uses ASP.NET MVC 5 and Visual Studio 2013.
-It's more secure, much simpler to follow and demo..." ms.author: riande ms.date: 01/12/2011 ms.assetid: 42355b95-5f1f-413e-8d16-14cdfaaefcd8
+description: This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1.
+You will learn how to add a model and model class and also work with SQL server compact to create a connection string." ms.author: riande ms.date: 01/12/2011 ms.assetid: 42355b95-5f1f-413e-8d16-14cdfaaefcd8